 03 of 10

 Tuberculosis is another familiar name in the world of diseases.
-Avian Tuberculosis is caused by inhaling microscopic airborne organisms that are shed in infected birds' feces.
+Avian Tuberculosis is caused by inhaling or consuming microscopic airborne organisms that are shed in infected birds' feces.
 This disease can be hard to treat in both birds and humans and can be fatal for some.

 04 of 10